nickbrandt/GitLab/doc/development/telemetry/index.md

 ### Instance settings

-These are settings of your instance such as the instance's git version and if certain features are enabled such as container_registry_enabled.
+These are settings of your instance such as the instance's Git version and if certain features are enabled such as container_registry_enabled.

 ### Instrance integrations